What is CHRS?

 The Common Human Resources System (CHRS) is a single HR system for all 23 campuses in the California State University system.

-As part of Wave 2, CSUN is partnering with the Chancellor’s Office CHRS Program Team, Channel Islands, Cal Maritime, San Jose State, and our own campus module teams to upgrade to the latest version of PeopleSoft (9.2) and adding custom modifications that will allow the software to meet our needs as well as the rest of the California State University system.
+As part of a future Wave, CSUN is partnering with the Chancellor’s Office CHRS Program Team and our own campus module teams to upgrade to the latest version of PeopleSoft (9.2) and adding custom modifications that will allow the software to meet our needs as well as the rest of the California State University system.

 CHRS includes these modules and elements: